dracula/texshop/INSTALL.md

 #### Activating theme

-1. Do this
+1. Copy Dracula.plist to clipboard
-2. Then that
+2. Open ~/Library/TeXShop/Themes
-3. Boom!
-It's working
+3. Paste Dracula.plist
+4. In TeXShop, open Preferences and select Dracula
+5. All ready to go!